What is ACE?

 The Anti-Corruption Evidence (ACE) research consortium – led by SOAS, University of London - takes an innovative approach to anti-corruption policy and practice.
 With £6 million in funding over five years from UK aid, ACE is responding to the serious challenges facing people and economies affected by corruption by generating evidence that makes anti-corruption real and using those findings to help policymakers, business and civil society adopt new, feasible, high-impact strategies to tackle corruption.

-The DFID-funded Anti-Corruption Evidence (ACE) programme has two components: the SOAS ACE research consortium and a parallel programme led by Global Integrity, the GI-ACE programme.
+The UK aid-funded Anti-Corruption Evidence (ACE) programme has two components: the SOAS-led ACE Research Consortium (SOAS-ACE) and a parallel programme led by Global Integrity, the Global Integrity - ACE Partnership (GI-ACE).
 The newly-agreed GI-ACE component builds on an earlier phase of the programme, managed by the British Academy, that ran from 2015 to 2018.
 Click here to find out more about GI-ACE.

 Existing anti-corruption approaches have often delivered poor results in developing countries because they have attempted to enforce formal rules using ‘vertical’ agencies such as anti-corruption and tax authorities or public prosecutors.
 Vertical enforcement is necessary but only works if the rules being enforced are supported by those subject to them, such as businesses, civil society and public service providers.